Gradual C0: Symbolic Execution for Gradual Verification: 's Design and Implementation

 The third goal of \predicate{consume} is to remove heap chunks $\overline{hc_i}$ representing accessibility predicates and predicates in $\gphi$ from $\sigma$, and in particular, from heaps $h$ and $\oh$.
 When $\sigma$ and $\gphi$ are both precise, the heap chunks in $\overline{hc_i}$ are each removed from $h$ ($\oh$ is empty here).
 If $\gphi$ is imprecise, then all heap chunks in both heaps are removed as they may be in $\overline{hc_i}$ or $\gphi$ may represent them with imprecision.
 Finally, when $\sigma$ is imprecise and $\gphi$ is precise, any heap chunks in $h$ or $\oh$ that overlap with or may potentially overlap with (thanks to $\sigma$'s imprecision) heap chunks in $\overline{hc_i}$ are removed.
+The calls to \predicate{heap-rem-acc} (and its counterpart \predicate{heap-rem-pred}) in \predicate{consume'}, the extra heaps tracked in \predicate{consume'}, and the heap assignments in the continuations from \predicate{consume} come together to implement heap chunk removal.